Bonner Data Center

 Please do not support the data center in Bonner.

-Court L About 1 month ago
+Court L 3 months ago

 Please, for the love of all that is natural, good, healthy, and beautiful, do NOT allow this atrocity in our community.
 It will undoubtedly destroy our local ecosystems and our own health and wellness with it.
 The rich and privileged may not notice, but the majority of us will suffer.